-In deriving these figures, we consider our Named Executive Officers' target total direct compensation to include base salary at the end of Fiscal 2023, target short-term incentive payment, and target long-term incentives.
+In deriving these figures, we consider our Named Executive Officers' target total direct compensation to include base salary at the end of Fiscal 2025, target short-term incentive payment, and target long-term incentives.
+The above calculation for the average of the other Named Executive Officers excluded compensation for Messrs.
+Fox and Lucas and Ms. Schott, given the uniqueness of their compensation packages during the role transitions that took place in Fiscal 2025.